cisagov/check-your-pulse/README.md

 and user agents) associated with Threat Actors exploiting this vulnerability in the wild.

+> NOTE: check-your-pulse will alert on *ANY* IOCs it finds in the log files.
+If
+>an IOC occurred after patch, it may be a false positive.

 ## Requirements ##

 Python versions 3.6 and above.
 Note that Python 2 is **not** supported.